Is Hydroelectric Energy A Renewable Or Nonrenewable Resource

 The earliest forms of hydropower can be traced back to ancient civilizations.
 Waterwheels were used in Greece and Rome to grind grain, and similar technologies were employed in China for various tasks.
 These early applications demonstrated the potential of water as a source of mechanical energy.

 The development of hydroelectric power as we know it today began in the late 19th century with the invention of the electric generator.
-In 1882, the first hydroelectric power plant was built in Appleton, Wisconsin, marking a pivotal moment in the history of energy production.
+In 1882, the first hydroelectric power plant was built in Appleton, Wisconsin, marking a important moment in the history of energy production.
 As demand for electricity grew, so did the scale and ambition of hydroelectric projects.
 The 20th century saw the construction of massive dams like the Hoover Dam in the United States and the Three Gorges Dam in China, transforming rivers and landscapes to generate vast amounts of electricity.

 Scientific Foundations